Primary Care Mortality Database

 - Data that can be extracted by residence or GP practice registration.

-- The option to view by the CCG where the deceased was registered, or CCG area/ Upper Tier Local Authority where the person resided.
+- The option to view by the CCG where the deceased was registered, or CCG/ Upper Tier Local Authority where the person resided.

 These data are supplied to Public Health in Local Authorities and NHS organisations for public health statistical purposes under: Statistics and Registration Service Act (2007) and Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.